VikasMeshram2708/Course-App-using-Nextjs/README.md

 ### ToDo

+- [] Create an API to get the list of purchased courses and list them.
+- [] If the course is already purchase it should show purchases instead of Enroll.

 - [ ] Change the SEO on layout

 - [x] Add Breadcrumbs
 - [x] Add Search Bar with debounce functionality
 - [x] Add Attribution of the Creator
 - [x] Add Footer

 - [ ] Dashboard
 - [ ] Course Enroll Feature
 - [ ] Show Enrolled Courses on Dashboard